navmou/homepage/content/english/_index.md

         Then I can (maybe!) see how does such a swimmer optimally reach certain goals.
-For example, [<u>diel vertical migration</u>](https://en.wikipedia.org/wiki/Diel_vertical_migration), which is claimed to be the largest biomass migration happening everyday on Earth, is a long standing open question [2], that we tried to study, and the results are summarized in papers [3] and [4].
+For example, [<u>diel vertical migration</u>](https://en.wikipedia.org/wiki/Diel_vertical_migration), which is claimed to be the largest biomass migration happening everyday on Earth, is a long standing open question [2], that we tried to study from a mechanical prespective.
+The results are summarized in papers [3] and [4].
         For the **smart** part, I use machine learning.
 Among different machine learning approaches, **reinforcement learning** [5] is a great framework to be used in solving this problem.
-If you are interested you can read more in my [<u>Licentiate thesis</u>](https://gupea.ub.gu.se/handle/2077/71497), and soon my PhD thesis :-).<br>
+If you are interested, you can read more in my [<u>Licentiate thesis</u>](https://gupea.ub.gu.se/handle/2077/71497), and soon, my PhD thesis :-).<br>
 	<p>&nbsp;</p>
         You can find more about me in [<u>About me</u>](about)(obviously!) and my academic activities in [<u>CV</u>](cv).<p>&nbsp;</p> <p>&nbsp;</p> <hr>